-Tony Bradley, Arizona Trucking Association suggested to insert the word "proposed" next to the ordinances and put on website so industry can review it.
+Tony Bradley, Arizona Trucking Association suggested inserting the word "proposed" next to the ordinances and putting it on the website so industry can review it.

 John Lindley: To add, the rule has the same weight as law.
 But, I have no specific statutory authority to include any sort of penalty for noncompliance.